Kawaza/mongobd-learning/README.md

 }
 ```

-This one grabs all from database just like
+This one grabs all the values from database.
 ```sql
 # This is SQL
 (Select * from movies)